Becoming a Pre-Kindergarten Teacher

 Pre-kindergarten teachers instruct children using several methods, including play, art and storytelling.
 These teachers are usually trained in early childhood education and commonly work with students from ages 3-5.
 Working with small, active children can be challenging, patience and empathy are often called for when working with youngsters and their parents.
-Work is available on a full time basis and work schedule can vary from year around to 10-months school year.
+Work is available on a full time basis and work schedule can vary from a year round to a 10-months school year.

 In some states, certification is required for preschool teachers.
 The education requirements vary and range from a high school diploma with experience in care centers to an associate degree for Head Start programs to a bachelor's degree for teachers in public schools.
-The following table contains essential requirements needed to become a pre-kindergarten teacher:
+Work experience with children is also usually required to teach pre-kindergarten.

 Step 1: Obtain a High School Diploma

 Pre-kindergarten teachers in childcare centers are generally required to have at least a high school diploma.
 While in high school, courses in English, psychology, and public speaking can provide valuable knowledge to aspiring preschool teachers.
 High school students interested in becoming preschool teachers should develop strong verbal communication skills and proficient reading comprehension skills since they will be writing many lesson plans when they are teachers.

 In order to work as a pre-kindergarten teacher or gain certification, some experience in a relevant field is typically required.
 Aspiring pre-kindergarten teachers might work in childcare facilities or they may work as teaching assistants in order to gain the experience that certification agencies and potential employers require.